 Though it is possible to return federal and private student loan money you don’t need, you’ll be much better served by avoiding such a situation in the first place.
 Here’s how to borrow the correct amount the first time.

 - How much money are you receiving from other sources?

-Include scholarships, grants, work-study programs, your parents, your own savings, and part-time or summer jobs.
+Be sure to include scholarships, state grants, income from work-study programs, contributions from your parents, your own savings and earnings from part-time or summer jobs.

 - How much is your cost of living?

 This total should include tuition, room and board, transportation and books and supplies.
 If you’re living off-campus, room and board refers to rent and a minimal food allowance.
 Any additional expenses are not the kind of things you should be spending student loan money on Exceptions may be money needed for tutoring, a software program for school or disability-related expenses.

 - How much do you need to borrow?